 We’d be happy to expand upon any of the concepts covered in this lab.
 We offer many options to support you and your students:

 Library instruction sessions are individually customized for your class assignment(s) by the librarians who teach them.
-Instruction sessions taught in the library last about an hour and provide hands-on searching experience for students in addition to demonstrations, learning activities, etc. Those taught in smart classrooms last approximately 40 minutes.
+Instruction sessions taught in the library typically provide hands-on searching experience for students in addition to demonstrations, learning activities, etc. We can also come to your smart classroom.

 Library Guides are online resource pages that librarians create for you.
 Relevant resources such as pertinent websites, databases, tutorials, books, and articles are individually selected then collocated in one place for your students.
 You can use your Library Guide on its own, link it to your class website, or incorporate it into your Blackboard course.

 Librarians can consult with you on the design of research assignments, recommend resources and search strategies for specific inquiries, and/or join discussion boards on Blackboard courses to anticipate/respond to students’ research questions related to assignments.
 If you would like to add a librarian to your Blackboard course or discuss a possible collaboration with a librarian, contact Gina Schlesselman-Tarango or your liaison librarian.

 We offer a variety of workshops each quarter.
-Some are geared towards a specific audience (e.g. first-year or graduate students), and some are open to all students, faculty, and staff.
-Workshops are held in the Pfau Library, room PL-2005 or PL-5005, and some are also available virtually via Zoom.
+Some are geared towards a specific audience (e.g. graduate students), and some are open to all students, faculty, and staff.
+Workshops are held in the Pfau Library, room PL-2005 or PL-5005, and some are also available online via Zoom.
 Check out our offerings and register on our workshop calendar.